 - Overall application design can impact performance as network overhead plays a role.
 Each service is communicating via API calls, which demands caching and concurrency.

-- Application level tests are required to ensure new changes don’t impact the previous functionalities.
+- Application-level tests are required to ensure new changes do not impact the previous functionalities.

 - Each service has its own release workflow, release plan, and release cycles.
 Therefore, they require high maintenance and deployment workflow automation.

 Performance Testing of Microservices

 As we have seen briefly with advantages of microservices, it also possesses complex challenges to cater.
 As multiple services are interacting with each other with REST-based endpoints, the performance degradation can impact a business to sink.
 For example, an ecommerce application with 100ms shaved off on its product listings or shopping cart, can directly impact the bottom line of order placement.
 Or for an event-driven product with regular interaction between customers, even a delay of a few milliseconds can irritate the customer and could cause them to go elsewhere.
 Whatever the case may be, performance and reliability is the important part of software development, so it is critical that businesses invest in performance testing and spend the necessary time and effort into it.